mthom/cl-psoatransrun/README.md

 # cl-psoatransrun
 ### Mark Thom <markjordanthom@gmail.com>

-A CL implementation of PSOATransRun, an implementation of the PSOA RuleML data and rule language.
+A CL implementation of PSOATransRun, realizing the PSOA RuleML data and rule language.